 If you’d like to edit an already existing product, head over to Products → All Products and hit the small ‘Edit’ icon under the product.
 Like this: 👇

 The same white space will appear in which you can type in the desired description.

 Below you’ll see another excellent example of copywriting done well by a famous clothing and surfwear company whose primary goal is to keep our oceans clean and provide high quality and sustainable products.

 A Little Something to Help you Create Custom Category Pages

 Developing your own custom WooCommerce category page layout doesn’t have to be challenging at all.
-With the appropriate plugin, you will be able to create exactly what you have in mind without having to spend countless hours working on it.
+With the appropriate plugin, you will be able to create precisely what you have in mind without having to spend countless hours working on it.

 This plugin displays your WooCommerce products in a customizable table layout, with the ability to add filters, search boxes, scrollbars, and much more.